dddrrreee/cs240lx-20spr/labs/3-logic-analyzer/README.md

 More  generally, your pi-analyzer can be used to check / debug timing-sensitive parts of your OS code.
 For example, when we build a simple real-time scheduler, you can check it by:
-  1. Associate each thread with a GPIO pin;
-  2. and each pin with the thread's scheduling constraints.
+  1. Associate each thread with a GPIO pin and each pin with the thread's scheduling constraints.
   3. As the system runs, your analyzer can monitor that each pin goes high or low at the correct times.